 When he died, the ring was given to my younger brother.
 I was happy for him to have it, since he was the most likely of us to have children at that point.
 It seemed like something that should be passed on that way.
 The day after the funeral, I tried to get everyone together to play a quick game because it felt like the right thing to do.
 But it was too soon.
 There was too much of him in the cards.

 I single-handedly went on a crusade to revive the game in 2005.
 Everyone was home for the fourth that year for some strange reason, and we were pinned down at the house in the rain.
-It felt like the time was right.
 It was time to get back to work.

 It took me forever to dig the cards out of the desk drawer in the dining room.
 It then took me forever to cobble together a proper double deck out of the remnants of other decks, scraping the last jack of diamonds out from under the contact paper.
 I had everything spread out on the dining room table, counting out fours of every card and marveling at how incredibly worn they all were.
 My brother's girlfriend asked me where the nines where.
 I told her if she wanted to play with some garbage, there was a can in the kitchen she was welcome to jump in.